fanf2/hg64/README.md

 take, or how long it takes to compact a qp-trie.

 A `hg64` is a histogram of `uint64_t` values.
-Values are assigned to buckets by rounding them with about 1.5% relative accuracy, or about two decimal digits of precision.
+Values are assigned to buckets by rounding them with less than 1% relative accuracy, or about two decimal digits of precision.
+(Some quantile sketches aim to satisfy a particular rank error requirement; in contrast, `hg64` is designed around a target value error.)

 space requirements